 ”UBUNTU in the Xhosa culture means:

 The future that is coming will be unlike anything we have ever seen.
 In the past, even when we have made significant social or political transitions, people’s daily lives didn’t change that much.
 Democracy eliminated the rule of kings, but people still went about their daily lives.
 Farmers farmed and cobblers cobbled.
 In those days, changes also took a long time to percolate through the society, so the adjustment wasn’t such a big shock.
 For example, both democracy and Christianity took hundreds of years to take hold.

 The change that is coming will not be like that.
 This time around, people are simply going to walk away from the old ways.
 Consider “The Arab Spring” or the “Occupy” movements.
-Powerful social transitions that defy the old “rules” of how things change.
-The “Occupy” movement is so different that the establishment still doesn’t know what to make of it.
+Even though these were ultimately put down, the represent powerful social transitions that defy the old “rules” of how things change.
+The “Occupy” movement is so different that the establishment never figured out what to make of it.

 Societies exist primarily by the support of the governed.
 Without that support, everything simply grinds to a halt.
 In the present transformation, and it is already underway, people will simply “opt out” of the old ways of doing things.
 The “new way” will actually be a “walk back” as people reject the ideas of the last several hundred years in favor of ancient concepts that the industrial age has shouldered aside.